blro-ep/ITCNE23-SEM-I/aws-iac/README.md

 - Deploying -creating IAM User for Roger directly in a Cloudformation template
 - Deploying Prerequisite - IAM CloudFormation User directly in a Cloudformation template
 - S3 Bucket Nested Stack can not be deployed consistently
+- The Attached NFS Share could not get implemented with Rogers Container